rygorous/rygblog-src/posts/occlusion_reckoning.md

 -time=2013-03-10
 -parent=occlusion_culling
-# Optimizing Occlusion Culling: The Reckoning
+-title=Optimizing Occlusion Culling: The Reckoning

 Welcome back!
 Last time, I promised to end the series with a bit of reflection on the results.
 So, time to find out how far we've come!